Phi Kappa Phi: History

-Selection and List of Notable Members (see main article below)

 Those selected for invitation into the society would be the top ten students of the senior class whose rank did not fall below the 90th percentile for the four years of work at the university.
 In all, the society was founded by ten senior students, two faculty members, and the university president, Abram Winegaard Harris.
 Urann graduated in 1897, and became the president of Phi Kappa.
 A year or so later, the name was changed to the Morrill Society, in honor of the sponsor of the Congressional Act which provided for land-grant universities.
 In 1899, the first woman was initiated into the society, Pearl Clayton Swain.

 In 1900, the society became national in scope by action of the presidents of the University of Maine (the founding chapter), University of Tennessee, and Pennsylvania State University.
 There was considerable debate among the three existing chapters regarding the purpose and naming of the society.
 Pennsylvania State University's President George W. Atherton cautioned that using Greek letters to label the society would be "too much like aping other organizations", and President Charles W. Dabney of the University of Tennessee did not want to accept institutions that already had a chapter of Phi Beta Kappa.
 Nonetheless, on June 12, 1900, the society changed its name to Phi Kappa Phi, drawing from the initial letters of the Greek words forming its motto.

 In 1900, the three original chapters convened the society's first national convention in New Haven, Connecticut.
 In 1915, Phi Kappa Phi continued to struggle to earn a reputation.
 The then secretary of the organization, L. H. Pammel, pointed out that institutions that were seeking to establish a chapter of Phi Beta Kappa were often hesitant about establishing a chapter of Phi Kappa Phi.
 To this, the society continued to make its case:

 Phi Beta Kappa, which was repeated time after time, represented the literary side of education such as history, literature, and economics.
 'The Phi Kappa Phi on the other hand stands not only for the democracy of education, making no distinction between different lines of investigation, such as literature, history, science, home economics, agriculture, veterinary medicine, and law, but for sound scholarship based on four years of collegiate work.'